 Passport & Visa

-In order to enter Brazil and Argentina, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of your return home.
-A visa is also required for U.S. and Canadian passport holders to enter Brazil.
-You can obtain an individual visa through our recommended provider VisaCentral (www.visacentral.com/goaheadtours).
+In order to enter Brazil and Argentina, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the reentry date.
+Additionally, U.S. and Canadian passport holders must obtain a visa in advance in order to enter Brazil.
+You may choose to obtain your individual visa by applying directly to the Brazilian consulate or by using a visa provider, such as our partner company, VisaCentral.
 In accordance with Argentine law, a reciprocity fee must be paid prior to your departure.
 For U.S. citizens the charge is $160 USD per person and for Canadian citizens $75 USD per person.
-In order to prepay for your reciprocity fee, please visit https://virtual.provinciapagos.com.ar/ArgentineTaxes/ If you are not a U.S. or Canadian citizen, you must contact each country’s consulate for your specific entry requirements.
+To prepay your reciprocity fee, please visit the Argentine National Immigration Directorate online.
+If you’re not a U.S. or Canadian citizen, you must contact each country’s consulate for your specific entry requirements.

 In order for you to stay healthy throughout your South American tour, we recommend the following:

 - Drink bottled water.
 Refrain from drinking tap water, including when brushing teeth.